wshon/madedit-mod/README.txt

 Mod v0.3.7
 New: Column Align Right(Selected text would be aligned according to right)
-New: Prefix, postfix and preview of numbering(enhanced)
+New: Prefix, postfix and preview of numbering(enhanced numbering)
 New: Search All in All Opened documents
 New: Replace All in All Opened documents
 New: Indicate "Empty expression" on status bar if user did not fill the search box and hit Search